Kevin1353/file-cleaner/README.md

 # file-cleaner
-simple program used to clean old files on a windows PC
+Simple program used to clean old files on a Windows PC.

+This program automatically deletes files in a specified folder that are older than a specified date.

+Created by Kevin Anderson 6-10-2021